A parallel to the null ideal for inaccessible lambda. Part I

-A set theoretically uninitiated reader may read the rest of \S(3A) to see what are those large cardinals, look casually at Definition \ref{n5}, just enough to see that the definition of $\bbQ_\kappa$, the parallel of the set of closed subset of $[0,1]_{\bbR}$ or ${}^\omega 2$ of which are not null (= the forcing $\bbQ_\kappa$ for $\kappa$ strongly inaccessible is natural and simple, then jump to \S3 (up to \S(3C)) to see what we hope and what is done.
+A set theoretically uninitiated reader may read the rest of \S(0A) to see what are those large cardinals, look casually at Definition \ref{n5}, just enough to see that the definition of $\bbQ_\kappa$, the parallel of the family of all closed subsets of $[0,1]_{\bbR}$ or ${}^\omega 2$ which are not Lebesgue null for $\kappa$ strongly inaccessible, is natural and simple, then jump to \S2 to see what we hope for and what is done.

 Let us describe for the non-set-theoretic reader, what are these ``large cardinals".
-Note that $\aleph_1$ is parallel in some respect to $\aleph_0$, whereas $\aleph_0$ is ``the first infinite cardinal"; the number of natural numbers; and $\aleph_1$ is the first uncountable cardinals, and is the number of countable ordinals (that is, isomorphism types of countable linear well orderings).
+Note that $\aleph_1$ is parallel in some respect to $\aleph_0$, whereas $\aleph_0$ is ``the first infinite cardinal"; the number of natural numbers; $\aleph_1$ is the first uncountable cardinal, and is the number of countable ordinals (that is, isomorphism types of countable linear well orderings).
 Also both are so called regular: the union of less than $\aleph_\ell$ sets each of cardinality $<\aleph_\ell$ is $< \aleph_\ell$.
 But $\aleph_0$ is strong limit: $\kappa < \aleph_0 \Rightarrow 2^\kappa < \aleph_0$ whereas $\aleph_1$ is not.
-We can prove that there are strong limit cardinals: let $\beth_0 = \aleph_0,\beth_{n+1} = 2^{\beth_n},\beth_\omega = \sum\limits_{n} \beth_n$, now $\beth_\omega$ is a strong limit cardinal but alas is not regular.
-We say a cardinal $\lambda$ is (strongly) inaccessible when $\lambda$ is regular and strong limit, it is called ``large cardinal" because we cannot prove its existence in ZFC but, modulo this, it is considered a very reasonable one.
-Similarly, the weakly compact ones which we now introduce.
-We may require more on $\lambda$: the analog of the infinite Ramsey theorem; every graph with $\lambda$ nodes has a subgraph with $\lambda$ nodes which is complete or empty.
-So weakly compact cardinals are more similar to $\aleph_0$ than other cardinals, so it is not unnatural assumption trying to generalize the null ideal.
+We can prove that there are strong limit cardinals: let $\beth_0 = \aleph_0,\beth_{n+1} = 2^{\beth_n},\beth_\omega = \sum\limits_{n<\omega} \beth_n$, now $\beth_\omega$ is a strong limit cardinal but alas is not regular.
+We say a cardinal $\lambda$ is (strongly) inaccessible when $\lambda$ is regular and strong limit, it is called ``large cardinal" because we cannot prove its existence in ZFC but, modulo this, it is considered a very reasonable, small one.
+Similarly, the weakly compact ones which we now introduce: an uncountable cardinal is weakly compact when it is strongly inaccessible and satisfies the analog of the infinite Ramsey theorem: every graph with $\lambda$ nodes has a subgraph with $\lambda$ nodes which is complete or empty (alternatively, it satisfies the generalization of K\"onig lemma).
+So weakly compact cardinals are more similar to $\aleph_0$ than other cardinals, so it is not unnatural assumption when trying to generalize the null ideal.